DaNaeEWHite/DaNaeEWHite.github.io/index.md

 ---
 layout: frontpage
-title: Student Name
+title: Da'Nae White
-description: Benjamin Harvey is an Adjunct Professor at The George Washington University.
-He teaches a Data Analytis Introduction and Practicum course.
+description: Da'Nae White is a Computer Science student with a concentration in Cyber Security at South Carolina State University
 keywords: statistics, data analytics
 ---